-The Socio Platform is among the most highly-rated event platforms in the world, and its suite of products and features is constantly growing.
-Whether your event is in-person, hybrid, or virtual, Socio's immensely capable event platform has what you need.
-Keep reading to learn about each of our 22 features and how you can use them in your next event!
+The Webex Events Platform is among the most highly rated event platforms in the world, and its suite of products and features is constantly growing.
+Whether your event is in-person, hybrid, or virtual, the immensely capable Webex Events Platform has what you need.
+Keep reading to learn about each of our 21 features and how you can use them in your next event!

-The Agenda feature (AKA Calendar in the Communities product) is one of the most used features in a Socio event.
-Whether your event schedule is simple and straightforward or complex with multiple sessions for different Groups and Tracks, the Agenda's got you covered.
-You can empower your attendees so they know exactly where to be, when they need to be there, and who and what to expect once they arrive.
+The Agenda feature (AKA Calendar in the Communities product) is one of the most used features in a Webex Events event.
+Whether your event schedule is simple and straightforward or complex with multiple sessions for different Groups and Tracks, the Agenda has you covered.
+Empower your attendees to know exactly where to be, when they need to be there, and who and what to expect once they arrive.
 For virtual events, the Agenda becomes how your attendees navigate through each session.

 Sponsors and Exhibitors

-The Sponsors and Exhibitors features let you provide a list of your sponsors and exhibitors, complete with custom graphics, Internal and External links, map locations, documents, and more.
-Whether your event is in-person, hybrid, or virtual, these features will help you create a raving sponsor base who are excited to support your event or Community each year.
+The Sponsors and Exhibitors features let you list your sponsors and exhibitors with custom graphics, Internal and External links, map locations, documents, and more.
+Whether your event is in-person, hybrid, or virtual, these features will help you create a sponsor base that's excited to support your event/community each year.
 These features are only one of the ways to showcase sponsors in your event app!

-The Speakers feature gives your attendees a space to get to know the people who will be talking and presenting in your event's sessions.
-You can make a profile for each speaker, including photos, descriptions, internal links to sessions, map locations, and documents as well as external links to their website, professional articles, and more.
+The Speakers feature gives your attendees a space to get to know the people presenting in your event's sessions.
+Create a profile for each speaker, including photos, descriptions, internal links to sessions, map locations, and documents, as well as external links to their website, professional articles, and more.

-The Documents feature is used to host PDFs and images that can be opened right within your Socio event.
-Give your attendees a place to easily access the entire event's collection of session materials, read sell sheets for sponsors, peruse the daily meal menus, or print copies of the event schedule or map.
+The Documents feature hosts PDFs and images that attendees can open directly inside your Event App.
+Give your attendees a central place to easily access the entire event's collection of session materials, sell sheets for sponsors, daily meal menus, or copies of the event schedule or map.
 You can even use Internal Links to show individual documents from the list in other places within the event!

-The Single Document feature is similar to the Documents feature, but with only one document that launches immediately.
+The Single Document feature is similar to the Documents feature, except it has only one document that launches immediately.
 Show your attendees a meal menu, showcase a top-tier sponsor's sell sheet, provide a map of local attractions, and more!

-The Maps feature makes it easy for in-person attendees to navigate your event or venue.
-They can explore the map on the Web App or Mobile App to easily find rooms and booths from the Agenda and exhibitor or sponsor profiles.
-Use this feature to empower your attendees to always know where to go while saving time for your staff by minimizing the number of directions inquiries.
+The Maps feature makes it easy for in-person attendees to navigate your event or venue using the Mobile App or Web App.
+They can effortlessly find rooms and booths from the Agenda and exhibitor or sponsor profiles.
+With this feature, your attendees will always know where to go.
+The Maps feature will also save your staff time by minimizing the number of people asking for directions. 🙌

-The Live Stream feature lets Web App and Mobile App users instantly join a live stream with a single tap or click on the feature.
-This feature is perfect for highlighting your keynote session or linking directly to your live stream if you're using one for all of your sessions.
-If you'd like individual links for each of your sessions, doing one stream for each session in the Agenda feature may be a better fit.
+The Live Stream feature lets Web App and Mobile App users instantly join a live stream with a single click or tap.
+This feature is perfect for highlighting your keynote session or linking directly to your main live stream.
+If you'd like individual links for each of your sessions, the Agenda feature is a better fit.

 Polling and Q&A

-Socio's Polling and Q&A features make hosting your live stream in the Socio Platform a richer and more interactive experience for your attendees!
-There's no need to pay for an outside tool, and everything you need to keep your attendees engaged with your sessions is manageable from Socio.
-You can enable Q&A and Polling individually for certain Agenda sessions or the Live Stream feature, import several at a time, or have dedicated Q&A and Polling features.
+The Polling and Q&A features make hosting your live stream in the Webex Events Platform a richer and more interactive experience for your attendees!
+There's no need to pay for an outside tool, and everything you need to keep your attendees engaged with your sessions is manageable from Webex Events.
+Enable Q&A and Polling individually for certain Agenda sessions or the Live Stream feature, import several at a time, or have dedicated Q&A and Polling features.

-The Event Game feature is an amazing tool to promote networking, increase attendance to sessions and special events, boost foot traffic to exhibitor booths, fuel competition between attendees, and bring in-person and virtual attendees closer together.
+The Game feature is fun and engaging, and it's an amazing tool to promote networking, increase attendance to sessions and special events, boost foot traffic to exhibitor booths, and bring in-person and virtual attendees closer together.
 Offer some prizes to the top contenders and watch engagement skyrocket!

-The Follow Us feature gives you a single place where app users can find social media and website links, phone numbers, emails, and more for your the event, your company/organization, sponsors, exhibitors, speakers and more.
+The Follow Us feature is a single place where app users can find social media and website links, phone numbers, emails, and more.
+These can belong to your event, your company/organization, sponsors, exhibitors, or speakers, to name a few.
 Don't forget to use Internal Links to drive traffic to the page from speaker and sponsor profiles!

-The Wall feature acts as your event's private social media space, allowing attendees to write posts and upload images and like and comment on other attendees' posts.
-It's a great way to get in-person and virtual attendees interacting with one another, and a space where your event can keep going "after-hours".
+The Wall feature is your event's private social media space.
+Attendees can write posts, upload images, and like or comment on other attendees' posts.
+It's a great way to bridge the gap between in-person and virtual attendees, and it's a space where your event can keep going "after-hours".

-We've seen the Wall feature renamed as Share Media, Photo Contest, Discussion Board, and even Ride Share - to name just a few.
+We've seen the Wall feature renamed as Share Media, Photo Contest, Discussion Board, and even Ride Share.
 The wall is also a great place for your sponsors to engage with attendees in a virtual space before, during, and after the event.

-The Custom List feature is extremely flexible, and can be used in countless ways!
+The Custom List feature is extremely flexible and versatile!
 For a quick way to organize a collection of rich information, the Custom List feature is a perfect solution.
-A Custom List could be used as an FAQ section, a city guide, or a featured sessions list, to name just a few examples.
-Each item can be internally or externally linked, and you can even organize items into categories to keep longer lists structured and user-friendly.
+For example, you could use a Custom List as an FAQ section, a city guide, or a list of featured sessions.
+You can internally or externally link each item and even organize items into categories to keep longer lists structured and user-friendly.

-The Single Item feature has all the same flexible customization options as the Custom List feature, but it provides only one item that opens as soon as someone clicks or taps the feature.
+The Single Item feature has all the same flexible customization options as the Custom List feature, except it provides only one item that opens immediately.
 For a quick way to showcase information, the Single Item feature is a perfect solution.
-The Single Item feature can present the event contact info, shuttle schedule, WiFi info, or highlight a specific sponsor, to name a few examples.
+The Single Item feature can display event contact information, shuttle schedule, WiFi information, or highlight a specific sponsor, to name a few examples.

-The Web Link feature is used to direct users to any single hyperlink.
+The Web Link feature directs users to any single hyperlink.
 This is a great way to show attendees online content and information within its source context.
 If the website or content is embeddable, attendees can view and interact with it without leaving your event!
 Some examples include your organization or event website, a premier sponsor's website, or a survey.

-The Web List feature is used to provide a list of hyperlinks.
+The Web List feature provides a list of hyperlinks.
 This is a great way to show attendees a set of online content and information within its source context.
 If the website or content is embeddable, attendees can view and interact with it without leaving your event!
-A Web List could be used to show the collected recordings from your event's sessions, as a city guide, or a list of blog posts, podcast episodes, or artist illustrations of the sessions, among many others.
+Use the Web List feature to show collected recordings from your event's sessions, a city guide, a list of blog posts, podcast episodes, artist illustrations of the sessions, and more.

 My QR Code

 The My QR Code feature is included with Lead Retrieval, and it lets sponsors and exhibitors easily scan contact information from in-person attendees.
-An attendee can simply tap on the feature in the Mobile App to view and share their personal QR Code.
-Check out more about our Lead Retrieval product here!
+Attendees simply tap the feature in the Mobile App to view and share their personal QR Code.

 The My QR Code feature is added to your event automatically after Lead Retrieval is activated.
-It can't be added from the feature list.
+It's not available to add from the features list.

-The Overview feature is included in your features by default and is populated with the even name, date, location, and description from your event's Basics page.
-Clicking or tapping the Overview feature takes attendees to the Event Details page, which is the same page they'll see when they first join your event or Community.
+Your features list includes the Overview feature by default, and it's populated with the event name, date, location, and description from your event's Basics page.
+Clicking or tapping the Overview feature takes attendees to the Details page, which is the same page they'll see when they first join your Event or Community.

-With the Announcements feature, you can easily notify all of your attendees about last-minute changes or an important reminder, or draw attention to your sponsors.
-Schedule them to send at a specific time, or simply send them right away.
-Attendees will receive push notifications directly on their mobile devices, and Web App users will see a red indicator on the Announcements feature to let them know there's a new message.
+With the Announcements feature, you can notify all of your attendees about last-minute changes, share an important reminder, or draw attention to your sponsors.
+Schedule them to be sent at a specific time, or simply send them right away.
+Mobile App users will receive push notifications directly on their mobile devices, and Web App users will see a dot on the Announcements feature indicating that there's a new announcement.

-With Video Rooms, your virtual or hybrid event can bring remote attendees closer to the in-person experience by letting up to 13 people and 3 moderators speak to one another with video, audio, and typed messages.
-Attendees can also share their device’s screen with everyone else in the Room.
-Video rooms are great for session breakouts, icebreaker rooms, sponsor hangouts, virtual exhibitor booths, and more!
+With Video Rooms, attendees from anywhere in the world can network and engage with each other.
+Up to 13 people and 3 moderators can speak to each other via video, audio, and chat.
+Attendees can also share their device’s screen with everyone else in the room.
+Video Rooms are great for session breakouts, icebreaker rooms, sponsor hangouts, virtual exhibitor booths, and more!

 Questions?
 Chat Us or Email firstname.lastname@example.org